• Skip to primary navigation

 coffee milkshake with a straw

-Ahhh...the coffee shake: milky ice cream deliciousness combined with the thunderous jolt of the gods.
-It reminds me of how yummy beverages with medicinal benefits were common, like when the OG Coca-Cola contained cocaine.
+Ahhh...the espresso milkshake: milky ice cream deliciousness combined with the thunderous jolt of the gods.
 This homemade coffee milkshake is a delightful treat carrying a much needed kick of caffeine.

 • Finely ground espresso - You'll use finely ground coffee to make espresso for this coffee shake.
 Alternately, you could use Instant Espresso powder instead.